-Mr. JAMES KLEIN (President, American Benefits Council): Congress was very, very careful.
+JAMES KLEIN: Congress was very, very careful.
 They tried to determine what kind of a subsidy they would need to provide to encourage employers to retain coverage.

-Professor UWE REINHARDT (Economics and public affairs, Princeton University): The Obama administration said, well, that doesn't really make sense because you now allow this company to deduct, from its income taxes, an expenditure that was actually not made by them but by the U.S. taxpayer.
+UWE REINHARDT: The Obama administration said, well, that doesn't really make sense because you now allow this company to deduct, from its income taxes, an expenditure that was actually not made by them but by the U.S. taxpayer.

 ZARROLI: Under the newly passed health care bill, companies still get the subsidy for offering drug coverage, but they no longer get a tax deduction as well.
 The administration says this will bring in $4.5 billion to the government.
 But that will come at the expense of companies like AT&T, which says it will lose as much as a billion dollars over time.
 Again, James Klein of the American Benefits Council.